Void-ux/ascii_player/README.md

 ## Thanks

-A massive thank you to Bast#0006 at the [Python Discord](https://discord.gg/python) for helping with the virtual console control sequences on Windows
+A massive thank you to Bast#0006 at the [Python Discord](https://discord.gg/python) for helping with the console virtual terminal sequences on Windows